-a) Three new non-executive members were recruited to fill vacancies arising on 1 August 2021, and the appointments of two existing non-executive members were extended to a second term.
+Three new non-executive members were recruited to fill vacancies arising on 1 August 2021, and the appointments of two existing non-executive members were extended to a second term.

-In preparation for recruitment/extension activity, a new Board Skills Matrix was developed, which sought to reflect the wide range of skills, knowledge and experience required.
-In addition to statutory requirements, and key areas such as finance and education, the new matrix includes teamworking and communication skills, and other areas identified in the diversity succession plan such as equalities, health, including mental health, and social deprivation.
+In preparation for recruitment/extension activity, the Board skills matrix was reviewed.
+The skills matrix endeavours to reflect the wide range of skills, knowledge and experience required.
+In addition to statutory requirements, and key areas such as finance and education, the skills matrix includes teamworking and communication skills, and other areas identified in the diversity succession plan such as equalities, health, including mental health, and social deprivation.